kindista/kindista/doc/plan.md

 - [ ] Import K1 offers and requests
 - [ ] Import K1 users
 - [ ] import K1 communication preferences
-- [ ] give K1 users some invitations

 Loves
 - [ ] what is "love"?  help text when a user hover's over the love icon/love link

 People page
-- [ ] create a view for all of a user's contacts and everyone who is following them
+- [X] create a view for all of a user's contacts
+- [ ] create a view showing everyone who is following me

 Follow-up
 - [ ] Newsletter to existing users